-A line plot of diagnosis and treatment agreement per month, separated by IMAI training status, is shown in Figure 1.
+A line plot of diagnosis and treatment agreement per month, overall and stratified by IMAI training status, is shown in Figure 1.
 As expected, the effect of the intervention was greater for trained nurses than for untrained nurses, but both groups experienced gains over the course of the intervention and from baseline.
 IMAI trained nurses improved by 33.9% in diagnosis agreement from April 2011 until the end of the 18-month intervention period in October 2012, and they improved by 51.5% in treatment agreement over this period.
 Untrained nurses also improved by 27.0% in diagnosis agreement and 12.8% in treatment agreement.
 When time is modeled as a continuous variable rather than pre- and post-intervention, multivariate logistic regression resulted in a 5% average monthly increase in the odds of diagnosis agreement (adjusted OR=1.05, CI 1.012-1.081) and 3% monthly increase in odds of treatment agreement (adjusted OR=1.03, CI 0.994-1.06), though the latter effect was not significant.

-Paired analysis of the effect on individual nurse performance
+Effect on nurses exposed to full intervention

-As described above, 15 nurses were present in both the pre- and post-intervention surveys.
+Fifteen nurses were present in both the pre- and post-intervention surveys.
 All of these nurses received IMAI training, in addition to the mentoring and supervision intervention.
 These 15 nurses accounted for 285 of 574 (46.4%) complaints managed in the pre-intervention survey, and 343 of 662 (53.6%) in the follow-up period.
 A plot of the isolated effects of the intervention for these individual nurse pairs is shown in Figure 2.
 The majority of nurses (66.6%) showed improvement in their performance following the intervention, and mean improvement in frequency of agreement for these nurses was 32%.
-The effect of the number of complaints managed per nurse (and thus number of cases) was assessed as a covariate in binomial mixed effects logistic regression, but were found to be non-significant for both diagnosis and treatment agreement.
-Additionally, we repeated our regression model after restricting only to observations from these 15 paired nurses, and found a large and significant effect on diagnosis agreement consistent in magnitude and directionality of the overall intervention effect (adjusted OR=1.91, CI 1.172-3.107), but no significant effect in treatment agreement (adjusted OR=1.20, CI 0.712-2.036).
+When stratified by timing of training, regression also showed that trained nurses improved significantly in diagnosis and treatment against themselves at baseline, with nurses trained in October driving the majority of improvement post-intervention (diagnosis: OR 4.85, 95%CI 2.14-11.02; treatment: OR 5.02, 95%CI 2.35-10.74) versus March (diagnosis: OR 1.33, 95%CI 0.96-1.84; treatment: OR 1.76, 95%CI 1.42-2.18) (Table 6).

 DISCUSSION

-These results strongly suggest that IMAI training in concert with routine and enhanced mentoring and supervision, leads to significant improvement in the quality of ambulatory primary care provided to adults and adolescents, as measured principally by a doubling in the odds of agreement in diagnosis between an OPD nurse and expert clinical mentor.
+These results strongly suggest that IMAI training in concert with routine and enhanced mentoring and supervision, leads to significant improvement in the quality of ambulatory primary care provided to adults and adolescents.
 It also demonstrates that IMAI leads to significant improvements in routine primary care quality metrics such as conducting basic assessment and triage for emergency conditions, taking of vital signs, routine screening for tuberculosis, HIV, sexually transmitted infections, anemia, and malnutrition, as well as routine screening and preventive counseling on bed nets for malaria prevention, tobacco and alcohol cessation, as well as family planning and safe sex practices.